ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 While it's still voluntary, rather than relying on authority figures or marketing campaigns, individuals can reason from first principles and reflect on lessons from the past to reach their own conclusions about which blockchains are likely to provide long term value and are worth interacting with.
 By going "back to the roots" of not just blockchain technology, but Austrian economic theory and ultimately the primatives of reason itself, the wisdom in the designs decisions behind Bitcoin become clear, and this logic can be reappllied to other technological advancements in the space, including Smart Contract Platforms such as Ethereum (Classic).

-### 7 Billion Monkeys
+### Civillization requires Decentralization

 Centralization is lot like gravity; it is a force constantly tugging on social systems, and without anything to push back, without checks & balances or the correct incentive structures in place, organizations devolve into a default state of _might makes right_; a chimp-like violent authoritarian heirarchy.

 Civilization provides the antitode to this "return to monke" existance in the form of anti-entropic procedures and systems that form complex social heirarchies that are based not just on purely on muscle, but evolved to optimize the survial of the system as a whole.
 Developments in legal systems throughout history demonstrate that for societies to scale, _rule of law_ and the decentrlization that it enables must be upheld.

--- todo explain this point more? many different towns and principalities share the same common law but this enables a decentralized nature as they have freedom of association; you can pop to any random starbucks without needing to be part of the guild, etc, etc. --
+-- todo explain this point more? many different towns and principalities share the same common law but this enables a decentralized nature as they have freedom of association; you can pop to any random starbucks without needing to be part of the guild, etc, etc. even xxx is actually decentralized, deferring responsibiltiy down the ranks --

 In the past it may have been possible for a family of monkeys or even a paleolithic tribe to survive thanks to top down micromanagement, and the desire for these old ways are sure to exist in the minds of would-be troop leaders of today.
 But history has shown that large societies cannot be sustainably micromanaged; civilization-scale human action is chaotic, and far too complex to measure let alone predict or interfere with without unforseen conceuqnces.
 Centrally planned economies always result in catastrophe; decentralization, a form of horizontal scaling, is the _only_ way for socities to florish at scale.

-What is true for societies is also true for those novel sociotechnological systems known as blockchains; _decentralize or die_.
+What is true for societies is also true for those novel sociotechnological systems known as blockchains; in the long run, it's _decentralize or die_.

 ### A Different Kind Of Foundation